vrnaik/docker/README.md

 docker run -v $PWD:/app -w /app node node hello.js
 ```
 >Note: <br />
-   -in above command we have mapped our local system current directory with node containers `/app` directory. <br />
+   - in above command we have mapped our local system current directory with node containers `/app` directory. <br />
-   -the `-w /app` indicates that we want to set `/app` directory of container as a working directory. <br />
+   - the `-w /app` indicates that we want to set `/app` directory of container as a working directory. <br />
-   -the first `node` in the command is the name of the image. <br />
+   - the first `node` in the command is the name of the image. <br />
-   -after the first node, every thing ie `node hello.js` is the command to be executed inside the container.  <br />
+   - after the first node, every thing ie `node hello.js` is the command to be executed inside the container.  <br />
 ---

 <!-- TOC --><a name="4b-expressjs-in-docker-back"></a>